fukkaer/File_and_folder_crawler/README.md

 - V.0.1 Notes: working as intended.
 However, calculator function has not been added yet.
 Made 05:10 2022-01-30 in about 5 hours.
 - V.0.2 Change Notes: Added Simple calculator function, however as of yet it can only use whole numbers, access via calc command, and remember to use spaces between numbers and equation symbols, like: 1 + 1.
 Moved all functions into classes.
 Added Web Page function, that will open a web page in your browser, access function via web command.
 Going to add a unit conversion class in V.0.3.
 Made 2022-01-31 ~4:00
 - V.0.2.1 Change Notes: changed integars to floats, to allow calculator to use decimals
 - V.0.3 Change Notes: moved open folder function, to the main function.
 Changed how the input command works to allow for 3 words instead of only one.
+Added unit converter, accessed via convert command, forgot to update help command, to display converter as a commmand.
+Made 2022-01-31 09:10
 - .
 - If anyone actually tries to use this program, why?